heow/compojure-cookies-example/README.md

     (def app (wrap-params routes))

 Simply put: __middleware is features__.
-Rather than forcing you into a one-size-fits all model, it's a way to mix and match whichever features you need.
+Rather than forcing you into a one-size-fits all model, it's a way to mix and match whichever ones you need.

 In this case, we have to process form variables.  `wrap-params` is what does this for us by making the form variable `name` available as a local.